-UK's easyJet says it is operating flights as normal to Rhodes
+UK's EasyJet says it is operating flights as normal to Rhodes

-LONDON, July 23 (Reuters) - Britain's easyJet said on Sunday it was operating flights as normal to Rhodes but was closely monitoring the situation with wildfires on the Greek island.
+LONDON, July 23 (Reuters) - Britain's easyJet said on Sunday it was operating flights as normal to Rhodes but was closely monitoring the wildfires on the Greek island.

-"We are currently operating as normal to Rhodes however we continue to closely monitor the situation.
-We advise customers travelling to and from Rhodes to check the status of their flights on Flight Tracker," it said in a statement.
+"We advise customers travelling to and from Rhodes to check the status of their flights on Flight Tracker," it said in a statement.

 It said it was working to comply with the requests of the local authorities and is in contact with its customers there.